Jennifer Kraschnewski, MD, MPH - Penn State Cancer Institute

 Jennifer Kraschnewski, MD, MPH

 Dr. Jennifer Kraschnewski joined the faculty of Penn State College of Medicine in July 2009.
-Dr. Kraschnewski is a clinician-investigator with a research focus on behavioral interventions for, and electronic health record investigations of, healthy lifestyles in both clinical and community settings.
-Her research has received funding through the NIH through Penn State Clinical and Translational Science Institute, Patient-Centered Outcomes Research Institute, Centers for Disease Control and Prevention, Substance Abuse and Mental Health Services, and the Pennsylvania Department of Health.
-She has also been supported by foundations and organizations including the Boy Scouts of America, Kohl's Cares and Highmark Foundation.
-She has more than 60 peer-reviewed publications and her research has been presented and awarded at both the regional and national levels.
+She is a clinician-investigator with a research focus on behavioral interventions for healthy lifestyles in both clinical and community settings.
+She has more than 70 peer-reviewed publications, and her research has been presented and awarded at both the regional and national levels.

 - Weights and Measures